19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Chow Chow

-The Chow Chow has a low activity level and with one or two small daily walks is more than enough to cover his exercise needs.
-He is considered a lazy dog breed that adapts very well to apartment living.
+The Chow Chow has a low activity level, and one or two short walks a day is all he asks for.
+He counts as a lazy dog breed that adapts very well to apartment living.

 8. English Bulldog